 Up to 15% of 2-room or 3-room flats is reserved for MGPS (with a minimum of 20 units) for the parents and a corresponding number of units will be reserved for MGPS for the married/ engaged couple.
 The percentage allocation for units reserved for MGPS (couples) will be lower, for example, 20 units of 2-room and 3-room flats are reserved for MGPS (parents) and thus, 20 units of all flat types (out of the total of 1000 units in the BTO launch) are reserved for MGPS (couples).
 This would be a flat allocation of 2% for MGPS (couples).

-You Can Stack The Ballot Chances With Parenthood Priority Scheme (PPS)
+You Can Stack The Ballot Chances With Family And Parenthood Priority Scheme (FPPS)

 Read Also: Frustrated With Waiting For Your BTO To Be Ready?
 Here’s How Provisional Housing Scheme Can Help You